 Develop and maintain the Lincoln MPO's Long Range Transportation Plan (LRTP) and coordinate with the Lincoln and Lancaster County Comprehensive Plans and the Nebraska Long Range Transportation Plan.
-Annually review planning assumptions and recommend any amendments needed to keep the plan current, cost affordable and conforming to federal laws
+Annually review planning assumptions and performance measures to identify amendments to keep the plan current, cost affordable and conforming to federal laws.

-The 2040 Long Range Transportation Plan and Technical Documentation includes all modes of transportation and a social, environmental and economic reviews.
-The Transportation Plan was coordinated with the Lincoln City and Lancaster County Comprehensive Plans by the MPO Technical Committee and LPlan Citizen Advisory Committee; had a series of Public Open House activities and an extended Public Hearing held by the Lincoln-Lancaster Planning Commission.
-The 2040 Long Range Transportation Plan was adopted by the Lincoln MPO on December 1, 2011.
+The 2040 Long Range Transportation Plan and Technical Documentation includes all modes of transportation and social, environmental and economic reviews.
+The Transportation Plan is a performance based Transportation Plan that was coordinated with the Lincoln City and Lancaster County Comprehensive Plans, had a series of Public Open House activities and Public Hearing held by the Lincoln-Lancaster Planning Commission.
+The 2040 Long Range Transportation Plan was adopted by the Lincoln MPO on January 13, 2017.
+The MPO's Long Range Transportation Plan covers a minimum forecast period of 20-years at the time of plan adoption and subject to urban area conditions and amendments, will remain valid until its five year expiration date of January 13, 2022.